redwood/redwood/README.md

     - Javascript (executed using Chrome's V8 engine)
     - Lua
 - **Asset storage:** Assets like HTML and Javascript files can be stored in the state tree as well.
 The state tree _is_ your application.
 See the included demos for examples.
-- **Transports:** Redwood implements several transports, including [libp2p](https://libp2p.io), [Braid-over-HTTP](https://braid.news), and WebRTC.
+- **Transports:** Redwood implements several transports, including [libp2p](https://libp2p.io), [Braid-over-HTTP](https://braid.news), and [WebRTC](https://webrtc.org/).
     - The Go nodes communicate with one another over libp2p or HTTP (configurable)
     - The browser nodes communicate with one another over WebRTC
     - The browser nodes communicate with the Go nodes over HTTP
     - After a set of browser nodes connect with one another, you can kill the Go nodes, and the browsers can still talk to one another.
+- **Clients:**
+    - **Braid.js:** Redwood ships with Braid.js, a Javascript client that allows browsers to communicate with one another and with Redwood's Go nodes.
+    - **Go HTTP client:** Redwood includes a Go implementation of a Braid HTTP client.
+    - **Go protobuf client (forthcoming):** Redwood will include a Go protobuf client in the very near future.
+- **Git integration:**
+    - Redwood can act as a Git server.
+With the included Git remote helper plugin, you can do things like `git clone redwood://mysite.com/git`, and also push and pull, without actually setting up a Git server of any kind.
-- **Git integration:** (WIP) Soon, Redwood will be able to manage a Git repository for you.
-When you push updates to the code and assets in your application, commits will be created and pushed to traditional Git remotes.
-Redwood will also be able to understand incoming Git commits as Redwood transactions.
-See [git-resolver/resolver.git.go](https://github.com/brynbellomy/redwood/blob/master/git-resolver/resolver.git.go) for a draft version of this functionality.
+    - When you push updates to the code and assets in your application, they will be deployed instantly with zero downtime.
+No more blue-green deploys.
+See [git-remote-helper/main.go](https://github.com/brynbellomy/redwood/blob/master/git-remote-helper/main.go) for the remote helper itself, and [scenarios/git-integration/main.go](https://github.com/brynbellomy/redwood/blob/master/scenarios/git-integration/main.go), the fully-featured demo, for more information.
+Instructions for running the Git demo are provided below.

 ## The demos